GSA/idmanagement.gov/_buy/fips201apl-pacs.md

             </td>
           </tr>
       {% endfor %}
-    {% endfor %}
   </tbody>
 </table>

-**NOTE** APL listings 10027 and 10028 have been consolidated into APL listings 10112 and 10113, respectively.
+**NOTE** APL listings 10027 and 10028 are consolidated into APL listings 10112 and 10113, respectively.

 # Approved 13.02 Topology PACS Products